Kärcher Wet and dry vacuum cleaner NT 65/2 Tact² Tc

 Wet and dry vacuum cleaner NT 65/2 Tact² Tc

-The Kärcher Tact² systems are ever popular as specialist systems and as all-rounders thanks to their high level of mobility and excellent performance, their solid construction and their wide range of practical design features.
-Models with a tilting chassis are particularly efficient in industrial settings, where the removal of liquids, dirt and debris is called for.
-The NT65/2 TACT2 TC is one of the best wet and dry vacuum cleaners out there.
+The Tact² systems have a high level of mobility and excellent performance, a solid construction and a wide range of practical design features.

 Kärcher presents the Tact² – its new top-of-the-range professional wet and dry vacuum cleaner.
-This extension of the popular Tact system range achieves the highest level of productivity yet, with its automatic clean filter system.
-Packing two motors, the Tact² boasts consistently high suction power; with its enhanced filter life, you canalmost forget about having to change the filter.
-Kärcher NT vacuums with Tact² are universally applicable systems that are not only excellent at removing large amounts of fine dust but can also tackle dirt, debris and water.
-The various options in this vacuum range means that it can handle any job in any location or wherever consistently high suction power is needed – whether on building sites, in the food sector, the automotive industry or in industry in general.
+This extension of the popular Tact system range achieves the highest ever productivity yet, with its automatic clean filter system.
+With its two motors, the Tact² boasts consistently high suction power, and with its enhanced filter life, you can virtually forget about having to change the filter.
+Kärcher NT vacuums with Tact² are complete systems that are not only excellent at removing large amounts of fine dust but can also tackle dirt, debris and water.
+The various options in this vacuum range means that it can provide the ideal solution, whatever the application and wherever consistently high suction power is needed – whether on building sites, in the food sector, the automotive industry or in industry in general.

 Features and benefits

-Tilting chassis with container lockto keep the container securely attached to the chassis.
+Tilting chassis with container lockThe container is always securely attached to the chassis

-Everything to handConvenient to carry by two persons – container is easy to empty.
+Everything to handConvenient for two people to carry and to empty the container

 Drain hose for emptying liquids.